Spring term begins April 5, 2021.

-To go to the online schedule, click here.
-Make sure that you choose the correct term.
+To go to the online schedule for Spring 2021, click here.

 Academic advising is an intentional process that assist student in making informed choices, clarifying their goals and developing educational plans.
 It is ongoing, multi-faceted, and the responsibility of the student and the advisor.
 The relationship between the student and the advisor is vital.
 Through this relationship, students are gradually encouraged to take on a greater role in directing their educational paths resulting in less reliance on advisors.
 Students become increasingly self-directed and ultimately assume the responsibility for their personal, educational and career goals.

 Your advisor is familiar with college policies and can help you make decisions that will help you succeed.
 Your advisor can also help you explore the certificates and degrees the college offers and assist you with figuring out the best one for you.